Think outside the box with 10 creative wedding ideas

 Two brides holding hands and smiling with celebrant Lynette Maguire at The Chapel Montville

-Tash and Teagan, two naturally fun women who adore each other – their wedding at The Chapel, Montville was all sorts of amazing
+Tash and Teagan, two naturally fun women who adore each other - their wedding was all sorts of amazing, tender and loving, and bloody hilarious too

 What happens if the marriage celebrant can’t make it on the day?